AnyLog-co/documentation/opcua.md

 for secure and reliable data exchange between devices, systems, and applications.
 Designed as an evolution of the OPC Classic standard, OPC UA provides cross-platform compatibility and supports advanced features like real-time data access, historical data retrieval, and event notifications.
-Its architecture emphasizes security with built-in encryption, authentication, and access control, making it ideal for modern i ndustrial IoT and Industry 4.0 environments.
+Its architecture emphasizes security with built-in encryption, authentication, and access control, making it ideal for modern industrial IoT and Industry 4.0 environments.
 By enabling seamless interoperability across diverse hardware and software, OPC UA simplifies the integration and scalability of complex industrial systems.

 Users can issue requests and configure their nodes to act as clients, pulling data from an OPC-UA interface.